Chronology of Video Game Systems

 June 30

-• In Tokyo, Japan, the top three Track & Field game players from the US play against the top three Japanese players, over two days.
+• In Tokyo, Japan, the top three Track & Field video game players from the US play against the top three Japanese players, over two days.
 The world champion Gold Medalist is John Britt of Riverside, California.
 [18.8]

 (month unknown)